flaneurette/Tailscale-Split-Traffic-Setup-for-Web-Server/README.md

 - Traffic encryption beyond the server: Even if someone is monitoring the network at your data center, they only see encrypted Tailscale traffic.
 The actual destinations and content of your requests are hidden.

 - Custom DNS filtering: Route traffic through a home network with advanced DNS blocklists (e.g., Pi-hole, AdGuard Home, or NextDNS at the router level).
 This prevents your server from connecting to known malware domains, botnet C&C servers, or newly registered domains often used in attacks.
+If a connection is made to a (botnet) C&C server, it will give the wrong IP to them.
+Rending any attack useless at the ISP level.

 - Centralized monitoring: By routing through your home network, you gain visibility into your server's outbound connections.
 You can detect unusual patterns and quickly block suspicious traffic if your server is compromised.